allan-bonadio/squishy_electron_4/README.txt

 this is automatically done in the build scripts so you don't have to put them into your .profile or whatever files:

 . /opt/dvl/emscripten/emsdk/emsdk_env.sh

+# according to informal benchmarks run June 5, 2021, the C++
+# version of RK2 is 5x or 6x faster than the JS version.  ha.
+# not even using rk2 anymore

 ================================================================ Dec 2021